protocol/CryptoEconLab/Open_Problems/incentivized_network_formation.md

 ### Estimated impact

-Improved Network control via decentralized incentive mechanisms will enable new innovations in many systems modeled as a network, including but not limited to:
+Improved network control via decentralized incentive mechanisms will enable new innovations in many systems modeled as a network, including but not limited to:
 - Filecoin storage and retrieval market performance improvements
 - improved logistics networks
 - more efficient transportation networks and two-sided markets